restropiajr/HYPE/README.md

 ## Features

-1. User can view the disclaimer modal.
+- User can view the disclaimer modal.
-2. User can view the home page.
+- User can view the home page.
-3. User can create an account.
+- User can create an account.
-4. User can log in to their account.
+- User can log in to their account.
-5. User can log out of their account.
+- User can log out of their account.
-6. User can view the list of products.
+- User can view the list of products.
-7. User can sort the list of products.
+- User can sort the list of products.
-8. User can search through the list of products.
+- User can search through the list of products.
-9. User can filter through the list of products.
+- User can filter through the list of products.
-10. User can view the product details.
+- User can view the product details.
-11. User can add products to their shopping cart.
+- User can add products to their shopping cart.
-12. User can view their shopping cart.
+- User can view their shopping cart.
-13. User can update the quantity of products in the shopping cart.
+- User can update the quantity of products in the shopping cart.
-14. User can delete products from the shopping cart.
+- User can delete products from the shopping cart.
-15. User can checkout products with a form from the shopping cart.
+- User can checkout products with a form from the shopping cart.
-16. User can view a checkout success page.
+- User can view a checkout success page.
-17. User can view contact information.
+- User can view contact information.
-18. User can view a not found page.
+- User can view a not found page.

 ## Link Demo

-TBD
+Try the website at https://hype.restropiajr.com/

 ## Preview